sachinsu/sachinsu.github.io/work_journal/journal2022.md

     - What it may do?
         - Digital identity - Web3 introduces wallets that use public key cryptography to let people identify via a private key owned by themselves instead of a OAuth2 login provided by a corporation (e.g. Google).It also introduces authentication via a smart contract that enables advances features like social recovery, which lets you recover your account if you lose your key via a smart contract that takes votes from guardians (friends or paid services).Social recovery wallets are based on smart contracts which fundamentally based on the blockchain, and solve a huge problem relating to digital identity ownership that hasn’t been solved previously with non-blockchain solutions.

-- How your organization works (https://copyconstruct.medium.com/know-how-your-org-works-or-how-to-become-a-more-effective-engineer-1a3287d1f58d)
-    - Organizations usually reward those who "get the job done"
-    - Necessary to understand skills that get rewarded
-    - Soft skills are hard skills
-    - Understand implicit hierarchies
-    - Know the culture - Top-down or bottom-up
-    - In all the mess that has evolved over long time, it is important to,
-    - how to gather just the right amount of information to get on with your task
-    - how to reproduce bugs quickly without elaborate local configurations and setups
-    - how to read a lot of code at a fast clip and come away with a reasonably good mental model of what it’s trying to do
-    - how to come up with hypothesis and use a variety of general purpose techniques and tools to validate the hypothesis
-    - Look for small wins
-    - Understand Org constraints and manage your expectation
-    - Force multiplier characteristics,
-    - good at solving pressing problems
-    - relentlessly getting things done
-    - successfully creating change than just endlessly talking about the need to do so

 - Watercooler#Vodka
     - all (unflavoured) vodkas are pure ethanol plus distilled water.
 There is no difference between a cheap and expensive vodka